nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addbuyer n/BUYER_NAME p/BUYER_PHONE_NUMBER e/BUYER_EMAIL`

 * Adds a buyer with the specified `BUYER_NAME`, `BUYER_PHONE_NUMBER`, and `BUYER_EMAIL`.
 * The `BUYER_NAME` should ignore case sensitivity and not be empty.
 Each word is separated by a single space or apostrophe and has a character limit of 747 ([longest name](https://www.guinnessworldrecords.com/world-records/67285-longest-personal-name) in the world is 747 characters).
-Extra/leading/trailing spaces will be trimmed and the name will be converted into an array of words.
 * The `BUYER_PHONE_NUMBER` should only contain 8 numbers in the range [0-9] and can only start with '3', '6', '8' or '9' (as per the format for Singapore phone numbers).
 Spaces are not allowed between the 8 numbers.
-* The `BUYER_EMAIL` should be of the format `local-part@domain-name.top-level-domain` and adhere to the following constraints:
+The BUYER_EMAIL should follow the format `local-part@domain` and adhere to the following constraints:
   * The `local-part` should only contain alphanumeric characters and these special characters, excluding the parentheses, (`+`, `_`, `.`, `-`).
     * The `local-part` may not start or end with any special characters and must not contain consecutive special characters.
-  * This is followed by an `@` and then a `domain-name`.
+  * This is followed by an `@` and then a `domain`.
-  * The `domain-name` must:
+  * The `domain` must:
+    * consist of one or more domain labels separated by single periods.
-    * have each domain label start and end with alphanumeric characters.
+      * each domain label must start and end with alphanumeric characters.
-    * have each domain label consist of alphanumeric characters, separated by a single period, if any.
-  * The `domain-name` must be followed with a period and end with a `top-level-domain` (TLD) that is at least 2 alphabetic characters long.
+      * The final label is the top-level domain (TLD), which must be at least two alphabetic characters long.
-  * `domain-name`s with multiple domain labels should be separated by a single period.
+  * `domain`s with multiple domain labels should be separated by a single period.
-    * e.g. `domain-name` with a single label: `example@gmail.com`.
-    * e.g. `domain-name` with multiple labels: `example@u.nus.edu`.
+  * Examples:
+    * Single-label domain: example@gmail.com (where gmail.com is the domain and .com is the TLD).
+    * Multi-label domain: example@u.nus.edu (where u.nus.edu is the domain and .edu is the TLD).

 <box type="info" seamless>

 **Note:**